Luboš Kubík

-Luboš Kubík (born 20 January 1964) is a former Czech professional footballer who played as a midfielder or defender.
+Luboš Kubík (born 20 January 1964) is a Czech former professional footballer who played as a midfielder or defender.
 He represented the former Czechoslovakia at the 1990 FIFA World Cup and then the Czech Republic in their runners-up-finishing UEFA Euro 1996 campaign.

 Aside from his native Czechia, Kubík also played in Italy, France, Germany and most notably the United States, being named in the MLS Best XI twice in 1998 and 1999.

 Early and personal life

-Kubík was born on 20 January 1964 in Vysoké Mýto, Pardubice Region.
+Kubík was born on 20 January 1964 in Vysoké Mýto.
 He attended Prague University of Economics and Business but dropped out.

 As a result of his football career, Kubík can speak English and Italian apart from his native Czech, along with some Polish, German, French and Russian.
 After retiring, he has cooperated with local schools in developing young football talent.

 Kubík's son, Luboš Jr., founded the USA Sport and Study organization, where he leads the soccer division.